Senate Passes 2-Year Budget Deal And Sends It To Trump

 The package includes about $77 billion in offsets to allow for the spending increases.

-Last week, the House of Representatives approved the plan in a 284 to 149 vote.
+Last week, the House of Representatives approved the plan in a 284-149 vote.
 The legislation was largely carried through by Democrats who control the chamber, with a majority of Republicans opposing the plan.

 The spending package now heads to the White House where Trump is expected to sign it into law.